GustavLindberg99/JsTypeChecking.php/README.md

 ### Nullable arguments

-By default, passing `null` as a typed argument will throw an error:
+By default, passing `null` or `undefined` as a typed argument will throw an error:

 ```javascript
 function foo(String bar){